Summer Camp Counselor

 - Seeing, hearing and speaking, both nearby and at a distance

-- Use hands and fingers to help with classroom supplies and operate equipment
+- Use hand and fingers to help with classroom supplies and operate equipment

 - Frequent sitting